-These are the 3 nearest places to stay near Bella Center.
-The Danhostel is one of the cheapest places to stay in Copenhagen, you could maybe save a few bucks on another hostel in Copenhagen, but then you'd have to spend money or time on getting to the Venue.
+These are the three nearest places to stay near Bella Center.
+The Danhostel is one of the cheapest places to stay in Copenhagen, but almost all of the cheapest rooms are taken.
+You could maybe save a few bucks on another hostel in Copenhagen, but then you would have to spend money or time on getting to the Venue.
 CABINN Metro is a regular budget hotel, like the ones you often find a short cab ride from airports.
-AC Hotel Bella is the venue hotel, and has a normal high standard.
-It's the more expensive of the near alternatives, but the standard is higher and the hotel is right at the venue.